 Even though soundbars don’t need to be 4K compatible, a pass-through can be convenient.
 You can connect other 4K devices to the soundbar and watch the visuals on your 4K T.V.
 Games will be brighter, clearer, and more vivid.
 Movies and T.V. shows will sound and look amazing, with less of a chance of the video and audio getting out of sync or stuttering.

-While a 4K soundbar doesn’t dramatically affect the sound quality or video quality, it can enhance your home theater experience by minimizing the number of connection cables you need running around, and also ensuring that audio and video are better synchronized.
+While a 4K soundbar doesn’t dramatically affect the sound quality or video quality the same way a receiver would (as we explained in our guide), it can enhance your home theater experience by minimizing the number of connection cables you need running around, and also ensuring that audio and video are better synchronized.
 By using this feature as well as HDMI-ARC (which we have more info on here), you can really improve your system.

 Most newer models come with one automatically, but this is not always true for older soundbars.
 How do you know if your soundbar is 4k passthrough compatible, though?

 There are a couple of ways to figure out if the soundbar is 4K passthrough compatible.
 There should be an input that allows video to be transmitted in and another to send it out.
 If the soundbar doesn't accept video in, it's not 4k pass-through compatible.